microsoft/vscode-node-azure-pack/README.md

-# Azure Extension Pack for Node
+# Azure Extension Pack for Node Developers

 The Azure Extension Pack for Node developers installs a collection of extensions for building and deploying Node based applications and services to Azure.